 - Be advised when you are accepted for treatment or care, of the availability of the state’s toll-free home care hotline number, its purpose and hours of operation.
 The hotline receives complaints or questions about local home care agencies and is also used to lodge complaints concerning the implementation of the advanced directives requirements.

 Our complaint resolution process and the state hotline number are provided in our Problem Solving Procedure.
-You can listen to an audio recording of the Grievance Contact information below.

 You have a right to: